 Speed problems for iPad Air 2 users

-The iPad Air 2 seems to be suffering for being one of the oldest devices still compatible with iPadOS.
+The iPad Air 2 seems to be suffering from being one of the oldest devices still compatible with iPadOS.
 As a result, several readers are struggling with severe speed problems, where it might take 20 minutes just to navigate through the Setting.

 The only thing found to fix this issue so far is erasing and restoring your device from a backup.
 You can do this from Settings > General > Reset > Erase All Content and Settings.